casefc3s/bitburner-scripts/README.md

 Feel free to mix and match, modify, etc as you please.
 If you have some cool changes/suggestions, feel free to raise an issue or PR!

 NOTE: the spread.js target selection currently does not follow the normal "use max money server" approach. it used to, but I found the delay in building funds (longer weaken/grow/hack times due to stronger servers) early on to be more of an issue in seeing progress. it probably doesn't pay as well in the end, but that's just my personal preference. less money faster allows for more upgrades sooner, etc, was my mindset.

+## Updates
+Added more functions to `utils.js` however it seems that in doing so I've drastically increased RAM requirements in a lot of places, I should really start importing specific functions instead of the whole thing.

+Added `./play-stocks.js` with some optional args that can be passed in.
+The args were mostly for me trying to figure out what numbers I should be using in the thresholds, but you may find them useful as well.
+I also really need to abstract my args parser thing better.